"The Orizaba experience was unbelievable and RMI did everything right to make it a success."

 The weather in Mexico City and while traveling to and from the mountains can be very warm.
 We recommend bringing a pair of light pants and a T-shirt.
 For current weather conditions, check Weather Underground.

+Although it is not expected that we dress formally, we should dress modestly.
 Casual and comfortable clothing is suggested along with comfortable shoes.
-Tourists who flaunt such things as expensive cameras, watches, jewelry, etc may attract the attention of thieves.
+Showing expensive cameras, watches, jewelry, etc. is considered unseemly and may attract unwanted attention.

 The official currency of Mexico is the Mexican Peso.
 The recent exchange rate was about 9.8 pesos to the U.S. dollar.
 Check a financial newspaper or www.xe.com/ucc for the current exchange rate prior to departure.